tablespace_nameADD DATAFILE '

 statement (see Section 13.1.8, “ALTER TABLESPACE Syntax”).
 For rules

 Section 9.2, “Schema Object Names”.

-All MySQL Cluster Disk Data objects share the same namespace.
+All NDB Cluster Disk Data objects share the same namespace.
 This means that each Disk Data object must be uniquely named (and not merely each Disk Data object of a given type).
 For example, you cannot have a tablespace and a log file group with the same name, or a tablespace and a data file with the same name.